github/developer.github.com/content/v3/oauth_authorizations.md

 * TOC
 {:toc}

-You can use this API to manage your own OAuth applications.
+You can use this API to manage your OAuth applications.
 You can only access this API via [Basic Authentication](/v3/auth#basic-authentication) using your username and password, not tokens.

 Make sure you understand how to [work with two-factor authentication](/v3/auth/#working-with-two-factor-authentication) if you or your users have two-factor authentication enabled.